 I received a PhD in Anthropology from the University of California, Berkeley in 2015, and an AB from the University of Chicago in 2005.
 In 2014-2016, I was a fellow in the EUME research program at the Forum Transregionale Studien in Berlin.
 In 2016, I worked with the artist Dia al-Azzawi and the curator Catherine David to develop a part of my dissertation into a major retrospective of the artist at the Arab Museum of Modern Art in Doha.

-“Memories of an Origin: Yahya al-Wasiti’s Illustrations of the Maqamat of Hariri and the Modern Art of Baghdad,” Muqarnas: An Annual on the Visual Cultures of the Islamic World No. 35, 2018.
+- “Memories of an Origin: Yahya al-Wasiti’s Illustrations of the Maqamat of Hariri and the Modern Art of Baghdad,” Muqarnas: An Annual on the Visual Cultures of the Islamic World No. 35, 2018.

-“Musalikha, or the Anti-Nude,” in The Arab Nude, ed.
+- “Msalkha, or the Anti-Nude,” in The Arab Nude, ed.
 Octavian Esanu.
-London: Routledge, forthcoming.
+(London: Routledge, 2018) pp. 129-138.

-“The Persistence of the Image: Dhakira Hurra in Dia Azzawi’s Drawings on the Massacre of Tel al-Zaatar,” ARTMargins 2:2 (2013), 71-97.
+- “The Persistence of the Image: Dhakira Hurra in Dia Azzawi’s Drawings on the Massacre of Tel al-Zaatar,” ARTMargins 2:2 (2013), 71-97.